Theatre Aspen’s Costume Gala

 Theatre Aspen's new producing director, Jed Bernstein, was a hospitable host working his way around the room for his first costume gala as the head of the organization.
 Bernstein recently moved to Aspen by way of New York where he served as the ninth president and CEO of Lincoln Center for the Performing Arts.

-Gala Chair and Board President Kimberly Schlosser was honored for her seventh and final year at the helm of this incredibly creative and important event.
+Gala Chair and Board Vice-President Kimberly Schlosser was honored for her seventh and final year at the helm of this incredibly creative and important event.
 As Theatre Aspen's largest fundraiser of the year, the evening brings in contributions for the upcoming summer season as well as programs and scholarships.

 This summer's three productions scheduled for the Hurst Theatre in Rio Grande Park were announced: "Ragtime," the sweeping musical that reminds us we all have our own stories to tell, "Our Town," the classic play by Thornton Wilder, and "Godspell," a celebration of peace, love and happiness for all ages.